SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/software.md

 # Software

-## Programming Environments

-## Important Environment Variables

 ## Modules and Bioinformatics Software

-Unlike Genepool, very few NERSC software modules are available for user software.
+Unlike on the now-retired Genepool system, very few NERSC software modules are available for JGI user software on Cori or Denovo.
 We encourage users to use alternatives wherever possible, which will be more maintainable and portable to other platforms.
-If you have Genepool module software that is critical to migrating your workflow to Cori, please talk to a consultant.

 ### Alternatives to using software modules are: